saedesper23-afk/tarjeta-digital666/README.md

 - Supabase (Backend & Authentication)
 - Lucide Icons (via CDN)

+## Adding Your Logo (Optional)

+The project uses text placeholders for the logo.
+To add your own logo:

+1. Add your logo images to the `images/` folder:
+   - `logo.png` - For navigation bar (recommended size: 150x50px)
+   - `logo-hero.png` - For homepage hero section (recommended size: 200x200px)

+2. Update the HTML files to use your logo images instead of the text placeholders

 ## Security Notes

-- Never commit your `.env` file with real credentials
+- **IMPORTANT**: Never commit `js/config.js` with real credentials to a public repository
+- Keep your Supabase credentials private
-- The Supabase Anon Key is safe to use in client-side code
+- The Supabase Anon Key is safe to use in client-side code when combined with RLS
 - Row Level Security (RLS) policies protect user data
+- Consider using environment variables for production deployments